SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Risk management template for reported safety issues.

 These spreadsheets end up becoming a hindrance to the SMS by years two and three of the SMS implementation.
 An SMS database is required to properly manage an aviation SMS.
-The Europeans (EASA) recognized this years ago and now require that operators use a database to store safety reports.
+The Europeans (EASA) recognized this years ago and now require operators to use a database to store safety reports.

 If you are starting an aviation SMS implementation, I recommend getting an SMS database from the beginning to document all SMS activities.
 SMS Pro comes with gap analysis tools as well as an SMS manual template that aligns with SMS Pro's risk management processes.